Healthy Homes Assessment Birchville

 Birchville Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement throughout Birchville and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required in all Birchville and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their compliance with all Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate conformance with any Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.

-• Property managers and private landlords have to make sure their rental properties comply according to Healthy Homes Standard within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords should ensure their rental properties comply according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All households let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes